-Coal Program Inputs - The number of permitted coal mines in Colorado is projected to decrease slightly in FY 2015-16 and FY 2017-18 as coal mines adjust to possible changes in the market and the Coal Program's termination of jurisdiction of mine sites that have met all statutorily required reclamation obligations.
+Coal Program Inputs - The number of permitted coal mines in Colorado is projected to decrease slightly between FY 2016-17 and FY 2018-19 as coal mines adjust to possible changes in the market and the Coal Program terminates jurisdiction of mine sites that have met all statutorily required reclamation obligations.

-Minerals Program Inputs - The number of active minerals mines are anticipated to increase as the economy recovers and the need for construction materials increases, as reflected in the numbers shown for FY 2015-16 and FY 2017-18.
+Minerals Program Inputs - The number of active minerals mines is anticipated to remain steady or increase slightly as the economy recovers and the demand for construction materials increases.
+Fallout, in the form of mine closures, from the 2008 economic downturn has likely peaked and a steady level of demand and permitting is expected moving forward as reflected in the numbers for FY 2016-17 and FY 2018-19.

-Oil and Gas Inputs: Because the level of oil and gas drilling activity has fallen in response to a steep decline in oil prices, the OGCC is currently estimating that drilling permits requested will drop to 3,300 per year and that the number of applications for orders will be 604 per year in both FY 2015-16 and FY 2017-18.
+Oil and Gas Inputs: Because oil and gas drilling activity is gradually increasing in response to improving oil prices, the OGCC is currently expecting the number of drilling permits requested in FY 2016-17 to exceed that of FY 2015-16.
+The number of applications for orders, which reached an all-time high in FY 2015-16, is expected to fall slightly in FY 2016-17 before increasing again in fiscal years 2017-18 and 2018-19.

-Permitting Outputs - FY 2010-11 to FY 2017-18
+Permitting Outputs - FY 2011-12 to FY 2018-19